wds4/tribal-tapestry/experiment/test.md

 PROVE ME WRONG -- and get paid to do it!!!!

-If you want to prove me wrong, all you have to do is read the TTH, learn it, and be able to pass a simple test a short time later.
+If you want to prove me wrong, all you have to do is read the TTH, learn it, and be able to pass a simple test of its contents.
 You even get to see the test ahead of time.
 Simple as that!!!

 <hr />